Edwinngwong/BlackJack/README.md

 # BlackJack
 Fully playable BlackJack from the command line that can take up to 6 players.

-This game follows the traditional rule of a real life BlackJack
+This game follows the traditional rule of a real life BlackJack game

 # Author